Tuesday, 19th November

 Michal Karpíšek, Secretary General at E³UDRES² European University, St. Pölten University of Applied Sciences

-EAIE Barometer 2024 – key findings for the EHEA & Czechia
+EAIE Barometer 2024 – Key Findings for the EHEA & Czechia

-Markéta Martínková - CUNI
+Markéta Martínková - Charles University

-Promoting Europe as a study destination: insights from Study in Europe
+Promoting Europe as a Study Destination: Insights from Study in Europe

-Student Blended Mobility in Practice: How to deliver the best digitalisation has to offer / Navigating BIP Success: Lessons from MENDELU’s Journey
+Student Blended Mobility in Practice: How to Deliver the Best Digitalisation Has to Offer / Navigating BIP Success: Lessons from MENDELU’s Journey

 C2